 The CLI wallet is the official Steem coin wallet that can be downloaded on to a desktop computer.
 In reality, this is actually the safest way to store your Steem coins as you have to download the blockchain client, which allows you to connect directly to the Steemit web socket.

 However, although it is the most secure, the CLI Steem wallet is very difficult to use.
-In fact, unless you have a basic understanding of Command Line Programing, then I would advise you to choose a different option.
+In fact, unless you have a basic understanding of Command Line Programming, then I would advise you to choose a different option.

 Just like the Esteem wallet, it is not possible to create or generate private keys, so you will need to import them from the Steemit platform.
 If you do understand Command Line Programming, then here is a link explaining what you need to do to set up your CLI Steem wallet.

-Vessel is a Steem wallet that can be downloaded on to your desktop computer.
+The vessel is a Steem wallet that can be downloaded on to your desktop computer.
 The wallet provider does not have an official website, so to download it you will need to visit Github (which you can do by clicking my link here).
 The wallet is called a Lite-client because you do not need to download the entire blockchain onto your computer.

 Interestingly, your private keys are actually stored within the wallet itself, making it really secure.
 When you send coins from the Vessel wallet, your private keys are never broadcasted to the blockchain either.